-1.1 The International Aikido Federation is a non-political, non-profit cultural association of national Aikido organizations.

-1.2 The International Aikido Federation does not discriminate between individuals, nationalities, races or religious beliefs.

-The International Aikido Federation supports and promotes Aikido as created by the Founder, Morihei Ueshiba, and spread under the direction of the Aikikai Foundation - Aikido World Headquarters, Tokyo.

-1.4 The International Aikido Federation recognises the Doshu as the foremost authority on Aikido.

-1.5 The International Aikido Federation will preserve direct links with the Aikikai Foundation -Aikido World Headquarters, established by the Founder of Aikido, Morihei Ueshiba, and upheld by his successors.
+- 1.1 The International Aikido Federation is a non-political, non-profit, cultural association of national Aikido organisations. - 1.2 The International Aikido Federation does not discriminate on the basis of race, gender, age, religious belief, nationality or ethnic origin. - 1.3 The International Aikido Federation supports and promotes Aikido as created by the Founder, Morihei Ueshiba, and spread under the direction of the Aikikai Foundation Aikido World Headquarters, Tokyo. - 1.4 The International Aikido Federation recognises the Doshu as the foremost authority on Aikido. - 1.5 The International Aikido Federation will preserve direct links with the Aikikai Foundation Aikido World Headquarters, established by the Founder of Aikido, Morihei Ueshiba, and upheld by his successors.